dtrelogan/react-formstate/docs/basicExample.md

     this.state = {};

     this.handleSubmit = this.handleSubmit.bind(this);
+    this.validateConfirmNewPassword = this.validateConfirmNewPassword.bind(this);
     this.handlePasswordChange = this.handlePasswordChange.bind(this);
   }

-  // you can write plain old validation code validateConfirmNewPassword(confirmationValue, context) {
-    if (confirmationValue !== context.get('newPassword')) {
-      return 'Password confirmation does not match';
-    }
-  }

-  // or you can use a fluent validation api as appropriate render() {
+  // you can use a fluent validation api as appropriate render() {
     return (
       <Form formState={this.formState} onSubmit={this.handleSubmit}>